ucscode/PHPDocument/README.md

 ### Getting Started:

-- Instantiate the PHPDocument class with the desired HTML element type (e.g., `NodeNameEnum::NODE_DIV`).
+- Instantiate the UssElement class with the desired HTML element type (e.g., `NodeNameEnum::NODE_DIV`).
-- Use PHPDocument methods to set attributes and content.
+- Use UssElement methods to set attributes and content.
 - Generate HTML strings with `NodeInterface::render()` for seamless integration into your web pages.

 ### Creating Elements